Clatters/Sibilla/Official firmwares/README.md

 ## Setup and programming

+> [!IMPORTANT]
-Follow the steps below to upload a new firmware to your Sibilla (a micro USB type B cable is required; be sure it's a data transfer cable): </br>
+> a micro USB type B cable is required; be sure it's a data transfer cable!

+Follow the steps below to upload a new firmware to your Sibilla: </br>
 - Turn off the power of your eurorack case;
 - Remove the power connector on the back of Sibilla;
 - Download the desired firmware;